Flex MBA Program Curriculum

 - Leverage Prior Graduate Coursework: Transfer up to 12 credit hours of prior graduate coursework not applied toward a previous degree in order to shorten the length of your program.

-Our 16 core courses are offered in sequence with the same cohort – with the exception of the Global Business Experience – and provide a foundation for managerial success in the global marketplace.
+Our 15 core courses are offered in sequence with the same cohort – with the exception of Leading Teams for Performance and Impact and the Global Business Experience – and provide a foundation for managerial success in the global marketplace.

 - Structure of Global Industries

 - Accounting Fundamentals

 - Marketing Analysis and Customer Strategy